Oak Ridge, TN: Secret City of Bombs and Mud

 Hundreds of families were displaced with little or no notice.
 New living arrangements were not made nor offered.
 While the community had scarcely survived the Great Depression, many families did not survive this.
 Where does one go when generations of their kin have lived, worked, and survived on the same isolated plot of land?

 Textiles, lumber, and wire from confiscated homes and farms were re-purposed into security fences and crude shelters, and only a few of the nicest structures were kept for top personnel.
-Any complaints by new inhabitants were redirected:
+Any complaints by new inhabitants were redirected.

 mud